Brokers With Cheapest Fees for Option Trading

 Don’t Forget Regulatory and Exchange Fees

 Notice that we said, “no base charge and no per-contract fees.”
-We did not say no exchange or regulatory fees.
-Option trades in the United States do still come with these, and all brokerage firms we know of pass these charges onto their customers.
+We did not say there are no exchange or regulatory fees.
+Option trades in the United States can still come with these charges, and many brokerage firms pass them on to customers.

 And then there’s the clearing fee from the Options Clearing Corp (OCC).
-This one is $0.02 per contract with a $55 cap per trade.
+The OCC’s current published clearing fee is $0.025 per contract.

 But There Are No Exercise or Assignment Fees

-Neither Robinhood nor Firstrade charges any fees for option exercises or assignments.
-This results in another great savings for derivative traders.
-Some brokers do still charge for both these services, which can be $30 or even more in some cases.
+Robinhood does not charge fees for option exercises or assignments.
+This creates another great source of savings for derivative traders.
+Some brokers do still charge for these services, and the fee can be $25 or more in some cases.

 What Option Traders Should Look For in the Top Options Brokers

 Buying and selling option contracts requires specific trading tools, which may not be available at all brokers.
 Traders who are interested in options would also benefit from educational resources, such as videos and webinars.
-These types of services for derivative investors can vary widely from one brokerage house to another.
-The following categories are particularly important for option traders.
+These services for derivative investors can vary widely from one brokerage firm to another.
+The following categories are especially important for option traders.

 Customer Service for Option Investors

 Not all brokers provide the same level of customer support.
-Because option trading is a very esoteric financial strategy, having a brokerage firm that offers customer service specifically for derivative traders can be a big help.
+Because option trading is a very specialized financial strategy, having a brokerage firm that offers customer service specifically for derivative traders can be a major advantage.

 Most brokers don’t have representatives who specialize in option trading.
 Ally Invest, for example, does not offer option specialists over the phone.
 Other brokers do provide access to agents who specialize in derivative trading.
 Interactive Brokers, for instance, has a stock and option trading desk, although its number isn’t toll-free.